 Q: It definitely is intriguing to see how the psychedelic movement wasn’t bound to San Francisco or just America overall for that matter, so how did you and Nigel approach this style artistically?

 This was a bizarre movement in comparison to anything we’d ever seen before, so of course we were intent on making a new take on this artistically.
 Nonetheless, the past is always the best source of reference for anything so we skimmed through history and landed not too far back, on Art Nouveau!
 It was as we saw it, a close relative of the psychedelic movement itself – the curvilinear rhythm, the sexuality, the colors, it certainly had that dreamy atmosphere to it.
 Alphonse Mucha was one of our favorites: if you look closely at the female figure, you’ll see we had our own version of the le style Mucha.
 Of course, the psychedelic movement didn’t follow the same French Symbolist principles, but it seems psychedelic drugs and music could take you to a dreamlike parallel.
 Then came our own added twist, refrain me from delving too deeply, but-

 Q: Oh please, do tell!

-Well, first off we thought a lot of Art Nouveau was too clustered, we wanted the opposite of horror vacui, the castle floats in empty space in the composition, which was our own way of conveying that psychedelic atmosphere through space, freedom, and peace of mind.
+Well, first off we thought a lot of Art Nouveau design was too densely-spaced, we wanted the opposite of horror vacui.
+So, the castle floats in empty space in the composition, which was our own way of conveying that psychedelic atmosphere through space, freedom, and peace of mind.
 We played with the typography too.
 It’s a tad bit more fluid and experimental if you compare it with a lot of Art Nouveau work.

 Q: Did it work out?
-I mean I loved it, but how was it received by the Floyd group?
+I mean I love it, but how was it received by the Floyd group?
 Do you see it having any influence on future generations as well?